friendlyanon/cmake-init/README.md

 * `cmake-init create <path>`
   This command will create a CMake project at the provided location and according to the answers given to the prompts.
+You may pass the `-s`, `-e` or `-ho` flags after `create` to quickly create a shared library, executable or a header only library respectively.
 * `cmake-init -h`
   Shows the help screen.

 ## To-do

 * Maybe figure out PEX
   It would be nicer if the big chunks of strings could be packaged in a runnable zip, so the script itself stays simple.